Frequently Asked Questions (FAQs)

 The full cost of the program is spread out over your first 6 or 8 terms to minimize the financial burden on students in any particular year.

-For information, please visit the Office of the Registrar's website.
+For information, please visit the Office of the Registrar's website

 All co-op students can apply to any University of Toronto scholarship or award for which they are eligible.
-All awards are listed in the course calendar.

 For more information on awards, scholarships, or the Ontario Student Assistance Program (OSAP), please visit the Office of the Registrar's website.